Self-Guided Walking Tour of Tirana, Albania (2025)

 On the right side if the street you will pass the Presidential Office Building, originally commissioned by King Zog 1, and in 1941, post war it became the Embassy of the Soviet Union and now is a government building.

-This is the second largest square in Tirana.
+Mother Teresa Square is the second largest square in Tirana, designed during the Italian occupation in the 1930s as part of an ambitious urban planning scheme.
+The neoclassical buildings surrounding the square—including government ministries and university buildings—reflect the Italian architectural style of the period.
 As you look clockwise around the square you will see in the north east the National Archaeological Museum, in the east the Academy of ‘Albanological’ Studies, in the south the Polytechnic University of Tirana, and in the west the University of Arts.

 Location: Bulevardi Dëshmorët e Kombit Tirana, Albania